-THE SOCIAL SCIENCE RESEARCH COUNCIL announces the 1998 competition of the Sexuality Research Fellowship Program providing dissertation and postdoctoral support for social and behavioral research on sexuality conducted in the United States.
-Funds are provided by the Ford Foundation.
+THE SOCIAL SCIENCE RESEARCH COUNCIL announces the 1998 competition of the Sexuality Research Fellowship Program providing dissertation and postdoctoral support for social and behavioral research on sexuality conducted in the United States, Funds are provided by the Ford Foundation.
 The Council expects to award approximately ten dissertation and four postdoctoral fellowships in 1998.
-Designed to provide training experience, only joint Fellowship applications will be considered-from the applicant and a research adviser/associate who will be required to function in a mentoring capacity.
+Designed to provide training experience, only joint Fellowship applications will be considered-from the applicant and a research advisor/associate who will be required to function in a mentoring capacity.
 Women and members of minorities are especially encouraged to apply.
 The Sexuality Research Fellowship Program welcomes applications which:

-- contribute to a more thorough understanding of human sexuality-to inform programmatic/community efforts & public policy regarding current social & health issues; - · develop inter-disciplinary approaches, both theoretical and applied, in which researchers from different social science disciplines participate; - · propose methodological diversity and innovation utilizing qualitative and/or quantitative research methods that generate new theories and test new methodology.
+- Contribute to a more thorough understording of human sexuality-to inform programmatic/community efforts & public policy regarding current social & hearth issues; - develop intendisciplinary approaches, both theoretical and applied in which researchers from different social science disciplines participate; - propose methodological diversity and innovation utilizing qualitative analor adaptive research methods that generate new theories and innovation utilizing qualitative analor adaptive research methods that generate new theories and innovation utilizing qualitative analors.